Perspective | How to get kids involved in keeping their rooms organized

 Make it easy for your children to put items away.
 If they love books, choose bookshelves that they can reach and that can hold most of their favorite books.
 (Anchor heavy pieces to the wall to prevent tipping and injuries.)
 Old dressers are nice to pass down, but if the drawers are hard to open, children are going to avoid putting away their clothes.
 Clear, labeled bins are great for collections; open bins make cleaning up toys and stuffed animals easy.
 Wall hooks are also great for keeping clothes off the floor.

 When children show they can carry out simple tasks, such as making the bed and putting clothes away, involve them in choosing storage products they’ll use in styles they like.
-This does not mean that they are in complete control or that you need to spend a lot of money (you can choose from what you have or decorate old shoe boxes to hold items), but asking for their input and opinions will help them feel connected to the process and help get them excited about staying organized.
+This does not mean that they are in complete control or that you need to spend a lot of money (you can have them choose from what you have or decorate old shoe boxes to hold items), but asking for their input and opinions will help them feel connected to the process and help get them excited about staying organized.

 Control the influx, purge regularly